Gram-positive Bacterial Infections

 Gram-positive bacteria, such as Staphylococcus, Streptococcus, Enterococcus, Listeria, and Clostridium are responsible for a large proportion of serious infections worldwide.
 Gram-positive organisms, including S. aureus and Enterococcus, were among the top 10 most frequently isolated organisms based on the recent update from the National Healthcare Safety Network (NHSN) surveillance of antimicrobial-resistant pathogens associated with healthcare-associated infections reports.11 Moreover, these gram positive organisms were found to be among the most commonly isolated organisms in hospitals in Europe as well.13 There were an estimated 478,000 hospitalizations with S. aureus infection in the US in 2005.1,5

-Cubist is proud to be a meaningful contributor toward the Infectious Disease Society of America’s (IDSA) call for the development of 10 new systemic antibacterial drugs by 20204, by targeting drug development within the gram positive as well as gram negative space.
+Cubist is proud to be a meaningful contributor toward the Infectious Diseases Society of America’s (IDSA) call for the development of 10 new systemic antibacterial drugs by 20204, by targeting drug development within the gram positive as well as gram negative space.

 A growing proportion of Gram-positive organisms display reduced susceptibility to first-line therapies.6,9,14 Bacterial resistance to antibiotics in both the community and hospital settings increases the likelihood of poor clinical outcomes.2,8,10,14 Consequently, resistant bacteria, such as methicillin-resistant S. aureus (MRSA), have a significant impact on overall healthcare utilization and costs.2,14